akdenizcse/pl-evaluation-groovy/template.md

 # GROOVY LANGUAGE

+-Tarık Fatih Pınarcı
+-Alp Artun Güvendiren

-- History of the language: who/when invented it, which languages influenced it, etc.
+- History of the language: who/when invented it, which languages influenced it, etc. (Tarık Fatih Pınarcı - Alp Artun Güvendiren)
-- Why was it invented
+- Why was it invented (Alp Artun Güvendiren)
-- When/why shall we use it
+- When/why shall we use it (Tarık Fatih Pınarcı)
-- How to setup an environment to use it in different platforms
+- How to setup an environment to use it in different platforms (Tarık Fatih Pınarcı - Alp Artun Güvendiren )
-- Example codes
+- Example codes (Tarık Fatih Pınarcı)
 - Things that are specific to this language?
+(Alp Artun Güvendiren)